Where do I go for Race Meetings?

 Is there a required uniform?

-All SAMROA members are required to wear our club overalls which can be purchased once you become a member.
-The cost of the overalls are currently $90.
+All SAMROA members are required to wear our club uniform.
+The shirt can be purchased once you become a member.
+Pants can be purchased from safety stores and online retailers.
 More information is available once you become a member.

-Until you purchase your own overalls, we have some which you can borrow at the shed at Mallala.
+Until you purchase your own uniform, we have some old overalls which you can borrow from the shed at Mallala.

 I have a disability and/or a medical condition, can I still participate?